junegunn/fzf/README.md

 ### Performance

-fzf is fast, and is [getting even faster][perf].
+fzf is fast and is [getting even faster][perf].
 Performance should not be a problem in most use cases.
 However, you might want to be aware of the options that affect the performance.